Original Marshmallows Recipe From Marshmallow Plant Root

 • 2 cups water (Water of orange flowers for aroma or instead of plain water)

-• 1 -2 egg white, well beaten
+• 1 -2 egg whites, well beaten

-2. Make a tea of marshmallow roots by simmering in a pint of water for twenty to thirty minutes.
+1. Make a tea of marshmallow roots by simmering in a pint of water for twenty to thirty minutes.
 Add additional water if it simmers down.
 Strain out the roots.

-3. Heat the gum and marshmallow decoction (water) in a double boiler until they are dissolved together.
+2. Heat the gum and marshmallow decoction (water) in a double boiler until they are dissolved together.
 Strain with pressure.

-4. Stir in the sugar as quickly as possible.
-When dissolved, add the well beaten egg whites, stirring constantly, but take off the fire and continue to stir.
-Lay out on a flat surface.
-Let cool, and cut into smaller pieces.
+3. Stir in the sugar as quickly as possible.
+When dissolved, add the well-beaten egg whites, stirring constantly, but take off the fire and continue to stir.

-2 egg whites
+• 2 egg whites

-1 tsp vanilla
+• 1 tsp vanilla

-1/2 cup raw cane sugar
+• 1/2 cup raw cane sugar

-1 tbsp powdered Marshmallow (root)
+• 1 Tbsp powdered Marshmallow (root)

 Whip egg whites until almost stiff.
 Add vanilla and whip until stiff.
 Then whip in the sugar, 1 tsp at the time.
 Finally, add Marshmallow and whip again.
 Place by teaspoonful on cookie sheet.
 Bake in 325 oven for 1 hour.